 The maximum number of people entitled to stay at this property is stated on the cottage detail page and furthermore, only those people named on the booking form are entitled to stay.
 If it is found that more people than agreed are using the property, this will be considered a breach of contract and the holidaymaker and his/her party will be asked to leave immediately without any refund.
 Sub letting or assignation of the let is prohibited.

-Pets are allowed in the property subject to the property owner’s agreement.
-All pets must be house trained and the number and type of pet must not exceed what was agreed at the time of booking, otherwise a breach of contract will be deemed to have taken place.
+Dogs are allowed in the property subject to the property owner’s agreement.
+All dogs must be over 6 months of age and fully house trained.
+The number and type of pet must not exceed what was agreed at the time of booking, otherwise a breach of contract will be deemed to have taken place.

 Arrival and Departure Time